 See the data mentioned above on retention, studies on youth sports, ADM Best Practices, and 10U ice utilization.
+There is also more data throughout this document and a list of sources at the end of the document.

 Did the Associations have input to these changes?